 Gather Your Equipment

 Decide what equipment you’ll need for your booth.
 Tables and a tent are the basics, and the flea market may even have them for rent.
 Depending on what you sell, you may need more for display than just tables.
 If you sell vintage clothing and accessories, for example, you'll probably need clothing racks, hat and jewelry stands, a mannequin, and a full-length mirror.
 If you plan to sell small, pricey items, invest in some cases that lock.

 Don't forget about the equipment you'll need to load and haul your merchandise, perhaps a furniture dolly, stackable plastic tubs, and padding for breakables.

 The flea market may have required times for setting up booths.
 If it doesn’t specify the time, get there early.
 You want to have everything ready to sell when the customers arrive—and they will arrive at the moment the flea market opens.
 Help boost your sales with the following tips:

 - Take the time to make your booth look nice, and place the finest and showiest items at the front.
 Give shoppers a good reason to stop at your space.

-- Be prepared to negotiate price.
+- Be prepared to negotiate the price.
 Customers love to haggle.
-Decide in... advance how low you’ll be willing to go on your goods, and be friendly during the negotiation.
-It’s sport, not conflict.
+Decide in advance how low you’ll be willing to go on your goods, and be friendly during the negotiation.
+It’s a sport, not conflict.

-- Take plenty of cash, especially small bills.
+- Have plenty of cash on hand, especially small bills.
 If you'd like to accept credit cards, consider signing up for Square, which you can use with your smartphone.

 - Smile and say hello when people come to your booth, but don't immediately start trying to sell.
 Mirror the customer.
 If the customer is chatty, then chat.
 If he wants to look on his own, let him.
 Be available when shoppers need you, but don’t push.